UNIS-Svalbard-Weather-Information/swi-metobs-caching/import_functions/how-to-import-function.md

-Sure, here is the Markdown documentation as plain text that you can easily copy and paste:

----

 # `netcdf_boat` Function Documentation

 The `netcdf_boat` function processes a NetCDF file to extract boat data over a specified duration.
 Users can create their own function to process more exotic data as long as they adhere to the input and output criteria described below.